abowfzl/StexchangeClient/README.md

 ```

-Then use **IStexchangeRestClient** interface in your services to make requests
+`IStexchangeRestClient` is an interface which is represent a this functional methods that you inject it to your class and use it in your services to make requests

 ## Release notes
 	* Version 1.0.6 - 18 Sep 2023